Joe Jonas Tells Donald Trump To Stay Out Of Sophie Turner’s Home Country, Talks ‘Game Of Thrones’ Spoilers

 “She keeps her lips sealed as I’m a big fan,” Jonas said.

 According to the singer, HBO makes you “sign your life away” if you’re romantically involved with a Game of Thrones star, so he wouldn’t dare reveal any spoilers even if Sophie had shared any with him.
-He also said that his fiancée knows that he doesn’t like spoilers, anyway.
+He also said that his fiancee knows that he doesn’t like spoilers, anyway.

 “Even if she had the opportunity she wouldn’t,” Jonas said.
 “I’m such a huge fan of the show so I keep my ears sealed.”